isaac-sim/IsaacLab/docs/index.rst

 Key features available in Isaac Lab include fast and accurate physics simulation provided by PhysX, tiled rendering APIs for vectorized rendering, domain randomization for improving robustness and adaptability, and support for running in the cloud.

+Additionally, Isaac Lab provides over 26 environments, and we are actively working on adding more environments to the list.
+These include classic control tasks, fixed-arm and dexterous manipulation tasks, legged locomotion tasks, and navigation tasks.
+A complete list is in available in the `environments <source/overview/environments>`_ section.

+The framework also includes over 16 robots.
+If you are looking to add a new robot, please refer to the :ref:`how-to` section.
+The current list of robots includes:

+- **Classic** Cartpole, Humanoid, Ant
+- **Fixed-Arm and Hands**: UR10, Franka, Allegro, Shadow Hand
+- **Quadrupeds**: Anybotics Anymal-B, Anymal-C, Anymal-D, Unitree A1, Unitree Go1, Unitree Go2, Boston Dynamics Spot
+- **Humanoids**: Unitree H1, Unitree G1
+- **Quadcopter**: Crazyflie

 For more information about the framework, please refer to the `paper <https://arxiv.org/abs/2301.04195>`_ :cite:`mittal2023orbit`.
 For clarifications on NVIDIA Isaac ecosystem, please check out the